 Activities that repeatedly bend and straighten the knee, such as running, biking, or use of a stair-climbing machine, can irritate the medial plica and cause plica syndrome.

 Injury to the plica can also happen suddenly, such as when the knee is struck in the area around the medial plica.

 This can occur from a fall or even from hitting the knee on the dashboard during an automobile accident.

-This injury to the knee can cause the plica, and the synovial tissue around the plica, to swell and become painful.
+This injury to the knee can cause the plica, and the synovial tissue around the plica, to